Community Awards and Scholarships

 The Richard D. Aronson Young Leader Award

 The Jewish Community Alliance is proud to announce that it is accepting applications and nominations for the Aronson Young Leadership Award.
-The candidates for this award must be between the ages of 25 and 45.
-The recipient will demonstrate leadership qualities exemplified by Richard Aronson during his tenure of service to the Jewish Federation and Southern Maine’s Jewish community.
+The candidates for this award must be between the ages of 25 and 45 and will demonstrate leadership qualities exemplified by Richard Aronson during his tenure of service to the Jewish Federation and Southern Maine’s Jewish community.
 These qualities include a unique dedication of one’s time, ideas, and creativity to benefit our community.

 This recipient will be honored at the Jewish Community Alliance’s annual meeting.
 In addition, the recipient and spouse will be awarded the opportunity to attend and participate in the General Assembly of the Jewish Federations of North America, the largest yearly gathering of Jewish leadership in the world.

 The recipient of the Aronson Young Leadership award must be a contributor to the JCA Annual Campaign.
-The Aronson Leadership Award is funded through the generosity of Linda and the late Joel Abromson through the Aronson Leadership Award Fund.
+The Aronson Young Leader Award is funded through the generosity of the late Linda and Joel Abromson z"l.

 The Jewish Community Alliance is pleased to accept nominations for the Richard D. Aronson Young Leader Award.
 If you would like to nominate a deserving community member, please send letter detailing the nominee’s involvement as a volunteer with the Jewish Community Alliance and the community at large.